Douglas-Cho/machine-learning/README.md

 Clustering encoded cores from autoencoder into n-number of clusters using K-means (To do - for risk assessment clustering)

+- Reinforcement Learning eBest Trading_4actions-version 1.ipynb

+I revised a cart-pole DQN code (by Prof Sung Kim) to read in my KOSPI market data as the environment state value.
+The agent supposed to learn the way to maximize the score using DQN.
+This model failed to learn (at least by the time I stoped) as the reward was delayed.

 Douglas (Dokeun) Cho